 Only BPF 1.15 stamped bats, BB-COR bats, USA bats, and wood bats are legal for game play for 9U-13U.
 The 14U age group has the same standards for bats, except all bats used for game play must be a weight drop of -5 or heavier.
 Only BB-COR and wood bats with a weight drop of -3 or heavier are legal for 15U game play.
 Any violation of this rule will result in the batter with the illegal bat being called out and the head coach to be ejected for that game.
 Any bat questions are up to tournament direction discretion.
 Due to player safety, multiple models of DeMarini 2017 CF Zen (-8) and (-10) bats have been declared ineligible for game play.
 For a complete list of these illegal bats, please see the following link: http://www.demarini.com/en-us/

 If lightning is visible, and is determined to be within a 6 mile radius of the park, the game shall be suspended until it is determined that the lightning has moved a safe distance away.
 This determination will be made by the medical staff and tournament directors utilizing technology and instruments that measure lightning distance.
 We may ask that all participants and fans leave the park facilities if it is deemed the lightning is too close.
-All communications concerning lightning will be relayed via our text messaging service so make sure you have registered your cell phone for this service!
+All communications concerning lightning will be relayed via our text messaging service.

-The parent or legal guardian of every rostered player will need to complete and sign the Parental Waiver and Release of Liability form located on the Online Team Check-In page.
+The parent or legal guardian of every rostered player will need to complete and sign the Parental Waiver and Release of Liability form located on the Online Team Check-In page of this website.
 Once this form has been completed and signed by ALL the parents of rostered players, it needs to be uploaded by MAY 15, 2017.

-Parking is FREE and available at designated areas.
-Be prepared to arrive early should you need to walk from parking lot to baseball field.
-Limited, golf cart shuttle service will be available, but we cannot guarantee that the shuttle will be available for your party when you arrive at the park.
+Parking is FREE and available at designated areas within the Elizabethtown Sports Park complex.
+There is limited parking in the lot closest to the baseball diamonds and it is common for that lot to be full.
+Additional overflow parking is available near the soccer and football complexes.
+Be prepared to arrive early should you need to walk from these complexes to the baseball area of the park.
+Limited shuttle service will be available between these lots, but we cannot guarantee that the shuttle will be available for your party when you arrive at the park.
 We are not responsible for any damaged vehicles, theft or loss of property.